Logiprompt-Techno/Heart_Disease_prediction_app/README.md

 Step By Step Guide to run Heat Sense AI

-Step 1:
+Step 1: Install Python

-First, install Python version 3.8 or higher on the system and verify that Python and pip are correctly configured.
+First, install Python version 3.8 or higher on the system and verify that both Python and pip are correctly configured.

-Step 2:
+Step 2: Create the Project Directory

 Create a new project directory named HeartSense-AI to store all backend, model, and frontend files.
-Inside the project directory, place the Flask application file (app.py), the trained Random Forest model file (heart_model.pkl), and the SHAP explainer file (shap_explainer.pkl).
+Inside this directory, place the Flask application file (app.py), the trained Random Forest model file (heart_model.pkl), and the SHAP explainer file (shap_explainer.pkl).
 Create a templates folder and add the frontend HTML files (home.html and index.html) required for rendering the user interface.
 Create a static folder to store CSS and JavaScript files used for styling and client-side logic.

+Project Structure
 HeartSense-AI/
 ├── app.py
 ├── heart_model.pkl